shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

 ## Spiral Arms

 [Archimedean spiral](https://en.wikipedia.org/wiki/Archimedean_spiral) makes a really nice basis for the skeletons of the spiral arms .
-In polar coordinates,
+In polar coordinates, the curve is given by:

 $$
 r = \theta ^ k
 $$

+Equivalently, the Cartesian coordinates are given by:

 $$
 \begin{cases}